viral32111/degree-progression-dashboard/README.md

 See the [SQL file](/database.sql) for the required database and table structure.
 It must be imported before-hand, as the scripts do not create it automatically.

-**NOTE: This was formerly deployed publicly to https://degreeprogressiondashboard.cf but it has been down for a long while now as I used up all my credit on the web hosting provider.**
+**~~NOTE: This was formerly deployed publicly to https://degreeprogressiondashboard.cf but it has been down for a long while now as I used up all my credit on the web hosting provider.~~**

+**As of July 25th 2023, the dashboard is now once again publicly deployed but this time at https://degreeprogressiondashboard.viral32111.cf.**

 ![Screenshot](/Screenshot.png)